 Hockey fans in Bean Town have enjoyed what they have seen on this date.
 Fans in the Windy City can’t complain either.
-This date has also seen numerous players join the National Hockey League via the draft and a whole new franchise was added to the mix, as well.
+This date has also seen numerous players join the National Hockey League via the draft, and a whole new franchise was added to the mix.
+Let’s begin our daily trip back in time to relive all the best moments from June 15.

 The Unbeatable Bruins